Hi people

 4) Saleability - We as a nation need to realise that one of the biggest strengths that India brings to the table is the skill level of its people.
 So given the skill level that a lot of the population does attain especially with the robust education system we have, what becomes important is the saleability of an individual.
 The sooner we realise that people is just another 'P' in the production mix and that people are only resources in an organization, it will be beneficial for the country.
 It would allow 'resources' who are not in demand to accept it and enhance their skill set to a position where they are in a supply driven market.

-I would not concentrate more on the long term priorities as they would be useful only post the meeting of short term priorities and enough has been said about them already in various forums
+Long Term Priorities - I would not concentrate more on the long term priorities as they would be useful only post the meeting of short term priorities and enough has been said about them already in various forums

 1) Education